pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     This works only when the initial fill-value of `A` is a defined value with the shape constraints specified in point 5.

-12. For Statistics domain, where unspecified elements are interpreted as "missing data".
-The missing data concept is different from undefined value in the sense that it represents a certain measurement flaw that cannot be foreseen to appear in a data while the undefined value represents a structural lack of data that is determined by the system under study.

-    The fill-value corresponding to missing data can be specified as `nan` (or a tensor of `nan`-s in case of hybrid tensor).
-This choice is consistent with convention used in Python Pandas package.

-13. The introduction of non-zero fill-value feature requires revisiting the existing sparse tensor API.
+12. The introduction of non-zero fill-value feature requires revisiting the existing sparse tensor API.

     1. The acronym NNZ means the "Number of Non-Zeros" in a sparse